Dreezy305/User-management-FE/README.md

 ## USER MANAGEMENT FE

 This is a React web application that allows users to sign up, retrieve their profile info, generate payment ID, delete payment ID, make a transfer, and retrieve their transaction history.
-It utilizes the ABT Design system, Tailwind CSS for styling, and Axios for making HTTP requests.
+It utilizes the And Design system, Tailwind CSS for styling, and Axios for making HTTP requests.

 ## Installation